lacoperon/KnowlesBot/README.md

 #### Environmental Variables

-To properly deploy the server, you need to set up five environmental variables.
+To properly deploy the server, you need to set up four environmental variables.
 They are as follows:

 `APP_SECRET` : This is your 'Application Secret', which you can obtain from the